zoonoo/azure-docs.ko-kr/articles/cosmos-db/secure-access-to-data.md

 //NB > Keep these values in a safe and secure location.
 Together they provide Administrative access to your DocDB account.

 private static readonly string endpointUrl = ConfigurationManager.AppSettings["EndPointUrl"];
-private static readonly SecureString authorizationKey = ToSecureString(ConfigurationManager.AppSettings["AuthorizationKey"]);
+private static readonly string authorizationKey = ConfigurationManager.AppSettings["AuthorizationKey"];

 client = new DocumentClient(new Uri(endpointUrl), authorizationKey);